Kandahar, cradle of Afghan insurgency, torn by tribal rivalry ahead of vote

 Such a revolt would have the potential to split the rugged nation of 30 million people, already divided by fierce loyalties beyond the Pashtuns among such tribes as the Tajiks, Uzbeks and others.

-The two presidential frontrunners favoured in Kandahar are Rassoul, backed by Karzai's brothers, and Ashraf Ghani, a former World Bank official.
+The two presidential frontrunners from Kandahar are Rassoul, backed by Karzai's brothers, and Ashraf Ghani, a former World Bank official.
 Both are Pashtuns.

 "If Kandahar is peaceful, Afghanistan is peaceful," provincial governor Tooryalai Wesa told Reuters.
 "The key of Afghanistan is here.
 The history and politics of Afghanistan have always belonged to Kandahar."